se-cloud-emea/prismacloud_terraform/README.md

 Working TF module to provision a compliance standard (with requirement and section), RQL search, saved search and policy from it that ties to the compliance standard.

-The provider config file is/can be expected at: .prismacloud_auth.json An example config structure can look like:
+The provider config file is/can be expected at the `.prismacloud_auth.json` file.
+An example config structure can look like:
 ```
 {